fraud critical risk

 The scale is significant for two reasons.
 First, there's often no victim in the traditional sense.
 The real person whose SSN is used typically has no idea until years later, sometimes when their own child tries to open a first credit account.
 Second, synthetic identities are designed to look legitimate.
 They pass standard KYC checks, build real credit histories, and often survive onboarding controls that would catch a stolen real identity.

-Banks, fintech lenders, and credit issuers are the primary targets.
-But the pattern also appears in auto financing, student loans, and buy-now-pay-later platforms wherever credit is extended on the basis of a verified identity.
+Banks, fintech lenders, and credit issuers are the primary targets, but the pattern also appears in auto financing, student loans, and buy-now-pay-later platforms wherever credit is extended on the basis of a verified identity.

 How does Synthetic Identity Fraud work?